palmerabollo/express-ping/README.md

   }
 }
 ```

 Configuration
 -------------

-By default, a `/ping` endpoint will be added to your routes, but you can pass the _ping_ endpoint to the middeware simply doing
+You don't need to configure anything.
+By default, a `/ping` endpoint will be added to your routes, but you can pass the _ping_ endpoint to the middeware simply doing:

 ```js
 app.use(health.ping('/custompath'));